- Spinal Stenosis: Lumbar

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen and ibuprofen.
 They may relieve pain and reduce inflammation.

-- Opiate pain relievers, to relieve severe pain that does not respond to other medicines.
-Opiates are usually used only for short periods of time, to help avoid side effects.
+- Opioid pain relievers, to relieve severe pain that does not respond to other medicines.
+Opioids are usually used only for short periods of time, to help avoid side effects.

 - Epidural steroid injections (ESIs).
 These are sometimes tried to help leg pain by reducing inflammation in the nerve root.